MrStahlfelge/gdx-backends/README.md

 This is exactly like libGDX 1.9.8.
 The backends in this version can be used only with libGDX 1.9.8.

+Use branch release/1.98.0 to use this version.

 ### 1.98.1-SNAPSHOT

+Can be used with libGDX 1.9.9 and 1.9.8.

 * GWT: Change logging to JavaScript console
+* Android, GWT, iOS: Added all fixes from 1.9.9.
+* iOS/GWT: Added support for pressure from 1.9.9 with one caveat: `isPeriphalAvailable` will report false for `Pressure`.

 ## Things that will be done